d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_CI-simulation.md

 4. When the null value is within the confidence interval, it is a plausible value for the parameter of interest; thus, we would find a larger p-value for a hypothesis test of that null value.
 Conversely, if the null value is NOT within the confidence interval, we would find a small p-value for the hypothesis test and strong evidence against this null hypothesis.

 5. To create one simulated sample on the bootstrap distribution for a sample proportion, label $n$ cards with the original responses.
 Draw with replacement $n$ times.
 Calculate and plot the resampled proportion of successes.

+6. If repeat samples of the same size are selected from the population, approximately 95\% of samples will create a 95\% confidence interval that contains the parameter of interest.

 \newpage

 ### Additional notes